The functional architecture of the early vision and neurogeometric models: Models of linear visual neurons

-The Gabor filters give a good model for the simple visual neurons of the V1 cortex.
-An alternative model of simple neurons is given by the derived filters of first and second orders (see Sect. \ref{derivedfilters}) These two models are very close one to the other and, roughly speaking, they both detect the second order jets of the contours.
+Other mathematical models for simple neurons is given by the derived filters of first and second orders of the Gabor filters in the sense of Hansard and Heraud, that is the analogs of the derived filters considered in \S \ref{derivedfilters}.
+In fact, these types of filters are very close one to the other and, roughly speaking, they are both appropriate for detecting second order jets of contours.